 I initially started photographing both museum spaces and people in museums, but through review and feedback sessions, we narrowed and sharpened the focus to people interacting with exhibits in museums, with two separate but complementary strands: a straightforward documentary viewpoint and my own unique viewpoint of visual puns.
 Once this was established, it became a matter of spending time at certain exhibits, refining my idea and getting a more ‘developed’ photograph."

 "The final idea was sparked by a remark from Stuart Franklin on how little time people spend with art and that they just snap a picture and hurry on instead of looking at it properly.
 I started observing people in different museums and how they are more occupied using their phones and cameras than looking at the objects on display.
 The visitors certainly provided some very curious and sometimes amusing moments, while at the same time providing food for thought on our relationship with art, social networks and the way we present ourselves to others (snap a picture, put it online, been there, done that!)."

 "I started doing my project in a 24 hour Bagel Shop in Brick Lane.
 At first it was really difficult to work inside the place and I didn’t know if the project was going to have an interesting point, but I kept going and started doing portraits of people that came into the shop at different hours.
 Within the small space of an East London bagel shop, I started seeing the great diversity that exists in this city."

 Mary Frances Scott

 "Gardens are special places where nature and civilization merge.
-For centuries, they have provided shade, tranquility, food and a space for retreat.
+For centuries, they have provided shade, tranquillity, food and a space for retreat.
 These portraits show Londoners in their unique gardens, designed for the physical and spiritual spaces they inhabit."